Basics of Interplanetary Flight

 visit this page for information.

-- Art Center kindly offers members of The Planetary Society a 25% discount by registering in person, bringing evidence of TPS membership (address imprint on The Planetary Report).
+- Art Cente kindly offers members of The Planetary Society a 25% discount.
+When registering in person, bring evidence of TPS membership (address imprint on The Planetary Report suffices).
+Fill out and bring a PDF Registration Form.

 Texts for the course